deployphp/docs/flow.md

 ### deploy:update_code

-Download a new version of code using git.
-If using git version 2.0 and `git_cache` config is turned on, this task will use files from the previous release, so only changed files will be downloaded.
+Download a new version of code using Git.
+If using Git version 2.0 and `git_cache` config is turned on, this task will use files from the previous release, so only changed files will be downloaded.

 Override this task in `deploy.php` to create your own code transfer strategy: